-With a slew of great craft beers available on the market, Bell’s Two-Hearted Ale is one of the best.
-Bell's craft pioneers hail from Kalamazoo, Mich., where Larry Bell started a homebrew supply store in 1983 and, two years later, followed with his first commercial beer from a 15-gallon soup pot.
-Its finest modern-day descendent is a 7 percent, hop-heavy American-style IPA filled with pure pine, soft floral, and juicy grapefruit flavors, a striking nose (owed to Bell’s house yeast), and a superbly dry, yet lingering finish.
+Among myriad great craft beers available on the market, Bell’s Two-Hearted Ale is one of the best.
+Bell's craft pioneers hail from Kalamazoo, Michigan, where Larry Bell started a homebrew supply store in 1983.
+Two years later, he followed up with his first commercial beer from a 15-gallon soup pot.

 Best Lager: Pilsner Urquell

 Region: Czech Republic | ABV: 4.4% | Tasting Notes: Green Apple, Grass, Hops